Mootisma/BooTao2/README.md

 discord.gg/furinamains
 [Kafka](https://twitter.com/dorkdragoon)

-If you have suggestions, you can message me on Discord: mootisma
+If you have suggestions, you can message me on Bluesky: mootisma

 ## Notable Content
 A weapon that mimicks Hu Tao\